Local Control Accountability Plan (LCAP)

 What is the Local Control Funding Formula (LCFF)?

 California’s 2013-14 Budget Act included landmark legislation that greatly simplifies the state’s school finance system.
 The changes introduced by the Local Control Funding Formula (LCFF) represent a major shift in how California funds Local Educational Agencies (LEAs).
 For nearly 40 years, California has relied on a system that included general purpose funding (known as revenue limits) and more than 50 tightly defined categorical programs to provide state funding to LEAs.
 Under LCFF, California funds school districts, charter schools, and county offices of education equally per student with adjustments based on grade levels and demographic characteristics.
 LCFF replaces complexity in favor of equity, transparency, and performance.

 What is the Local Control and Accountability Plan (LCAP)?

 The LCAP is an important component of the LCFF.
 Under the LCFF all LEAs are required to prepare an LCAP, which describes how they intend to meet annual goals for all pupils, with specific activities to address state and local priorities identified pursuant to EC Section 52060(d).

-Meetings for the LCAP will be held at the District Office at 800 Hoover Lane on the following dates in 2019:
+Meetings for the LCAP will be held early in the 2020 calendar year at the District Office at 800 Hoover Lane, Nevada City, CA 95959